dimajix/flowman/docs/spec/mapping/json-unpack.md

 * `cache` **(optional)** *(type: string)* *(default: NONE)*:
 Cache mode for the results of this mapping.
 Supported values are
-  * NONE
+  * `NONE` - Disables caching of teh results of this mapping
-  * DISK_ONLY
+  * `DISK_ONLY` - Caches the results on disk
-  * MEMORY_ONLY
+  * `MEMORY_ONLY` - Caches the results in memory.
+If not enough memory is available, records will be uncached.
-  * MEMORY_ONLY_SER
+  * `MEMORY_ONLY_SER` - Caches the results in memory in a serialized format.
+If not enough memory is available, records will be uncached.
-  * MEMORY_AND_DISK
+  * `MEMORY_AND_DISK` - Caches the results first in memory and then spills to disk.
-  * MEMORY_AND_DISK_SER
+  * `MEMORY_AND_DISK_SER` - Caches the results first in memory in a serialized format and then spills to disk.

 * `input` **(mandatory)** *(type: string)*:
 Specifies the name of the input mapping to be filtered.

 * `parseMode` **(optional)** *(type: string)* *(default: PERMISSIVE)*:
 Specifies a mode for dealing with corrupt records during parsing.
-   * PERMISSIVE : when it meets a corrupted record, puts the malformed string into a field configured by columnNameOfCorruptRecord, and sets other fields to null.
+   * `PERMISSIVE` : when it meets a corrupted record, puts the malformed string into a field configured by columnNameOfCorruptRecord, and sets other fields to null.
 To keep corrupt records, an user can set a string type field named columnNameOfCorruptRecord in an user-defined schema.
 If a schema does not have the field, it drops corrupt records during parsing.
 When inferring a schema, it implicitly adds a columnNameOfCorruptRecord field in an output schema.
-   * DROPMALFORMED : ignores the whole corrupted records.
+   * `DROPMALFORMED` : ignores the whole corrupted records.
-   * FAILFAST : throws an exception when it meets corrupted records.
+   * `FAILFAST` : throws an exception when it meets corrupted records.

 * `corruptedColumn` **(optional)** *(type: string)* *(default: _corrupt_record)*:
 * `allowComments` **(optional)** *(type: boolean)* *(default: false)*: